IstoraMandiri/ez-modal/readme.md

 $ meteor add hitchcott:ez-modal
 ```

-This package adds an `EZModal` method to the client.
-When called, it appends a bootstrap 3 modal to the client with various options.
+This package adds an `EZModal` helper to the client.
+When called, it spawns a Bootstrap 3 modal within the DOM, and comes with a number of customisations.

-It uses `Blaze.renderWithData` to provide a clean reactive appendature to the DOM, and it removes itself when the modal is closed.
+It uses `Blaze.renderWithData` to provide a clean reactive appendature to the DOM, and it removes itself from the DOM when the modal is closed.

 It supports dynanmic templates for header, body and footer.

+Please ensure you have Bootstrap 3 (and it's javascript) enabled within your project.
+Built and tested with  [mizzao:bootstrap-3](https://github.com/mizzao/meteor-bootstrap-3).

 ## Examples